The Bard's Tale (1985 video game): Commercial performance

 The Bard's Tale was very successful, becoming the best-selling computer RPG of the 1980s at 407,000 copies.
 It was the first non-Wizardry computer role-playing game to challenge the Ultima series' sales, especially to Commodore 64 users who could not play Wizardry (a Commodore version did not appear until 1987, with inferior graphics to that of The Bard's Tale).
-By 1993, over a million copies of the game had been sold.
+By 1993, The Bard's Tale series had sold over a million copies.

 Legacy

 Sequels

 The Bard's Tale was both a best-seller and a critical success, and produced two official sequels and a "Construction Set" in its time.